muratk5n/thirdwave/en/README.md

 ---

-Carbon ppm increased as usual.. by 0.50%.
+Carbon ppm YoY increased as usual.. by 0.50%.
 There was an 'acceleration' too.. usually inc is around 0.25%.

 ```
 2022-05-01    0.443776